- TRY IT FREE TRY IT FREE

 - 6. Other DVD Tips & Tricks +

-Adobe Premiere is one of the best Movie and multimedia editing tool available in the market today.
-It can be used to perform a wide variety of tasks from video and content creation, logging, to editing and effects, to audio through to exporting and delivery.
+Adobe Premiere is one of the best Movie and multimedia editing tools available in the market today.
+It can be used to perform a wide variety of tasks from video and content creation, logging to editing, effects, audio exporting and delivery.
 You probably need to burn DVD with Premiere too, read this article to get answers.

-Adobe Premiere pro CS6 comes with Encore already integrated into the system to ease the process of creating a DVD or Blue-ray media disc.
-This feature allows creating and authoring DVD or Blue-ray disk from within the application.
+Adobe Premiere Pro CS6 comes with Encore already integrated into the system to ease the process of creating a DVD or Blu-ray media disc.
+This feature allows creating and authoring DVD or Blu-ray disk from within the application.
 It can be used to burn DVD and Blu-ray Disks.
-Authoring DVD or Blu-ray Discs or direct burning requires exporting media, in the earlier version, then stating the encore from the programs menu (Windows) using Adobe Premiere Pro CS6, exporting a movie or any other contend can be done using Encore.
+Authoring DVD or Blu-ray Discs or direct burning requires exporting media, in the earlier version, then stating the Encore from the programs menu (Windows) using Adobe Premiere Pro CS6, exporting a movie or any other contend can be done using Encore.
 This document assumes that you have already you know how to edit the movie and add content to the movie timeline and work with movie effect.
 It hence explains how to burn Premiere to DVD.

-To create encore project, follow the part 1.
-Then following part 2 mainly talks about how to burn the project to DVD using encore.
+To create Encore project, follow the part 1.
+Then the following part 2 mainly talks about how to burn the project to DVD using Encore.
 If it doesn't work, find the solution in part 3.

 - Part 1.
 How to Prepare The Project of Adobe Premiere Pro

 - Part 2.
 How to Burn Adobe Premiere to DVD

 This section demonstrates how you can get started with creating an Encore project.
 It uses CS6 version of Adobe Premiere Pro.

 Step 2.
-Once the main window appears, select File menu.
+Once the main window appears, select the File menu.

 Step 3.
-Select Adobe Dynamic link from the file menu and choose Send to Encore this opens the screen bellow: (encore-dialog.png image).
+Select Adobe Dynamic link from the File menu and choose Send to Encore.

 Step 4.
-On the Basic tab, in the New Project dialog, type a name for the disc into the name input box.
-You can also change the name of the project from Name input box.
+On the Basic tab, in the New Project dialog, type a name for the disc into the Name input box.